fooltowise/NeroNotes/Nero's Notes/Decentralization 101.md

 On targeting bigger transactions (>100-200m SEK sales):

-> I wish we could buy one big company every year at 6x EV/EBITA, but we\`re not getting the same quality at the same price when you start going up in size (Note from the author: he later added that doing more deals instead of one big every year also lowers risk).
+> I wish we could buy one big company every year at 6x EV/EBITA, but we're not getting the same quality at the same price when you start going up in size (Note from the author: he later added that doing more deals instead of one big every year also lowers risk).
 The worst thing we can do is go up in size and lower the quality.

 On increasing M&A capacity to take care of more companies: